erdDEVcode/erdbox/README.md

 _TODO_

-Once the script is loaded the `window.erd` object will become available.
+Once the script is loaded the `window.elrond` object will become available.

 Please read the docs _(COMING SOON)_ for information on how to use this.